zachbhancock/asym_gene_flow_proj/README.md

 A. Paper associated with this archive

-Citation: Hancock, ZB, Adams, NE, Wood Jr., PL, Bradburd, GS.
-Asymmetric gene flow maintains range edges in a marine invertebrate.
+Citation: REDACTED Asymmetric gene flow maintains range edges in a marine invertebrate.
 In review.

 Brief abstract